swainechen/chenlab-training/websites/gis-aws/content/06-RunAnalyses/03-BambuDay1.md

 ```
 You should see a file called ENSG00000107104_CPM.pdf.

 Congratulations, you now know how to run transcript discovery and quantification using R on an AWS EC2 instance.
+Next, we'll look at how to make an AMI from your own machine.